New students often have questions about the admissions process. Perhaps one can help you!

 A general admission or first-time new student will submit a completed application with their $25.00 non-refundable application fee.
 The $25 application fee must be paid before application will be processed.
-Applications are available online or in the Admissions Office at any OFTC location.
+Applications are available online.
 Applicants must also submit an official copy of their high school or GED transcript along with all official copies of college transcripts.
 Transcript request forms are available in the Admissions Office or online.

 Additional information on admissions is available in the online OFTC Catalog.